 Stopped Trucks.
 A truck stopped in the road or along the side of the road is extremely dangerous.
 A motorist can fail to see a stopped truck until it is too late.
 Federal laws require stopped truck to place reflective markers behind their vehicles to warn oncoming traffic.
 Decapitations and serious head injuries can result.

 If you have been seriously hurt in an automobile accident or tractor-trailer accident in Georgia, Charles Scholle would like to help.
-From a main office in Gwinnett County, he serves clients from offices in Buckhead and the Perimeter and represents victims throughout Atlanta and Georgia.
+From a main office in Gwinnett County, he serves clients from offices in Midtown and the Perimeter and represents victims throughout Atlanta and Georgia.
 To set up your free consultation, you can send the firm a message online or call toll-free at 866-972-5287 or in Atlanta at 770-717-5100.